 At $279, the Apple Watch SE is the best Apple Watch for most people.
 With the same processor as the Apple Watch 5, it offers a considerable performance boost over the Apple Watch 3, along with the increased display size and form factor introduced with the Apple Watch 4.

 Apple has stuck to the same "up to 18-hours of battery life" claims for all four of the Apple Watches we’re comparing, but the truth is that they do differ slightly.
-Despite the lack of an always-on display like the Apple Watch 6 and 7, the Apple Watch SE typically comes in shy of the flagship watches, but should outlast the Apple Watch 3.
+Despite the lack of an always-on display like the Apple Watch 6 and 7, the Apple Watch SE typically comes up short of those watches, while outlasting the Apple Watch 3.

-From a health-tracking perspective, you lose the ECG monitor that was introduced with the Apple Watch 6, so if heart health is a concern for you then that is worth considering.
-Fitness tracking is virtually identical to the pricier models, though and it supports the latest watchOS 8, meaning you aren’t losing out on any major new features.
+From a health-tracking perspective, you lose the ECG monitor that was introduced with the Apple Watch 6, so if heart health is a concern for you that is worth considering.
+Fitness tracking is virtually identical to the pricier models and it supports the latest watchOS 8, meaning you aren’t losing out on any other major new features.

-Best for: Anyone who wants to get into the Apple Watch ecosystem but can’t afford or doesn’t want to spend the money for one of the flagship Apple Watch models.
+Best for: Anyone who wants to get into the Apple Watch ecosystem but can’t afford or doesn’t want to spend the money for one of the recent flagship Apple Watches.
 The Apple Watch SE still outperforms the vast majority of smartwatches on the market and given Apple’s track record you can be sure that it will remain supported for years to come.

 The one other upgrade worth noting is the increased charging speeds with the new USB-C magnetic charger.
 It reduces the full charging time to about an hour, roughly 33% faster than Apple Watch 6 according to Apple.
 For a device that needs to be charged daily for most users that is a very helpful update.